FrendaWinter/Operating-System-Concepts/Exercises/Chapter_1.md

     - Modify entries in device-status table.
     - Switch from user to kernel mode.
     - Access I/O device.

+**Privileged Instructions:**

+- Set value of timer
+  - Privileged: The timer is crucial for process scheduling and enforcing time slices.
+Allowing user processes to modify the timer could result in resource monopolization or denial of service.

+- Clear memory
+  - Privileged: Clearing memory could interfere with other processes or the operating system.
+Only the kernel should perform such operations to maintain system stability.

+Turn off interrupts
+  - Privileged: Disabling interrupts could prevent the CPU from responding to important events (e.g., I/O, timer), potentially freezing the system.
+This must be restricted to ensure system responsiveness.

+Modify entries in device-status table
+  - Privileged: The device-status table is used to track the state of hardware devices.
+Allowing user processes to modify it could lead to inconsistent or invalid device states.

+Switch from user to kernel mode
+  - Privileged: Transitioning to kernel mode must be tightly controlled to prevent unauthorized access to privileged resources or system calls.

+Access I/O device
+  - Privileged: Direct I/O access could allow processes to interfere with devices or other processes.
+The kernel mediates I/O operations to ensure fairness and correctness.

+**Non-Privileged Instructions:**

+- Read the clock
+  - Non Privileged: Reading the current time is a safe operation that does not affect system integrity.
+This can be allowed in user mode.

+- Issue a trap instruction
+  - Non Privileged: A trap instruction is a mechanism for transferring control to the kernel (e.g., for system calls).
+It is an essential feature for user processes and does not compromise system security.

+---

-#### 6. Some early computers protected the operating system by placing it in a memory partition that could not be modified by either the user job or the operating system itself.
+#### 1.6.
+Some early computers protected the operating system by placing it in a memory partition that could not be modified by either the user job or the operating system itself.
 Describe two difficulties that you think could arise with such a scheme.

+---

-#### 7. Some CPUs provide for more than two modes of operation.
+#### 1.7.
+Some CPUs provide for more than two modes of operation.
 What are two possible uses of these multiple modes?

+- Intel processors have four separate protection rings
+- ARMv8 systems have seven modes
+- CPUs that support virtualization frequently have a separate mode to indicate when the virtual machine manager (VMM) is in control of the system.

+---

-#### 8. Timers could be used to compute the current time.
+#### 1.8.
+Timers could be used to compute the current time.
 Provide a short description of how this could be accomplished.

+---

-#### 9. Give two reasons why caches are useful.
+#### 1.9.
+Give two reasons why caches are useful.
 What problems do they solve?
   - What problems do they cause?
 If a cache can be made as large as the device for which it is caching (for instance, a cache as large as a disk).
   - Why not make it that large and eliminate the device?

+---

-#### 10. Distinguish between the client–server and peer-to-peer models of distributed systems.
+#### 1.10.
+Distinguish between the client–server and peer-to-peer models of distributed systems.

+---

 #### 1.12 How do clustered systems differ from multiprocessor systems?
 What is required for two machines belonging to a cluster to cooperate to provide a highly available service?

+---

 #### 1.13 Consider a computing cluster consisting of two nodes running a database.
 Describe two ways in which the cluster software can manage access to the data on the disk.
 Discuss the benefits and disadvantages of each.

+---

 #### 1.14 What is the purpose of interrupts?
 How does an interrupt differ from a trap?
 Can traps be generated intentionally by a user program?
 If so, for what purpose?